 The statement can be completed and lodged online.

-To avoid the imposition of penalty tax and interest, duty must be paid within 30 days after the date of the relevant acquisition.
+To avoid penalty tax and interest, duty must be paid within 30 days after the date of the relevant acquisition.

 Payments can be made by either EFT or cheque.

 If paying by EFT, please quote the word "LAB" and the payer's name as the relevant reference number for your payment.